Here are some tips on how to choose a western bit suitable for your horse:

+It is important that the bit fits correctly when choosing a western bit for your horse.
 A snaffle bit should be adjusted so that it rests snugly against the corners of the mouth without creating a full wrinkle.
 Since a snaffle is lightweight, this adjustment allows the horse to pick up the bit and hold it comfortably in his mouth.
 It also prevents the bit from putting constant pressure on the lips, so the horse can feel a distinct release when the reins are loosened.

 When using a snaffle with a western headstall, always use a leather or nylon curb strap to prevent the bit from sliding through the horse’s mouth.

 A curb bit is heavier and can bang around in a horse’s mouth if it’s too low.
 It should be set with one full wrinkle.
 The width of the bit is correct when the rings or shanks come into contact with the corners of the lips without pressing inward against the skin.
 A bit that is too narrow uncomfortably presses the lips against the horse’s teeth.
 If the bit is wider than the mouth, it will slide around and irritate the horse.

 The Kindest Choice?

 Contrary to popular belief, a broken-mouthed curb bit, such as a Tom Thumb, or a bit mistakenly referred to as a western snaffle, is not necessarily the kindest choice to make, especially when combined with the leverage action of a curb.
 The jointed pieces collapse together as rein contact is applied, effectively crushing the bars and tongue between them.